2013 - present

 Ph.
 D., Physics (Professor Robert B. Meyer), Brandeis University, 1992

 Dr. Kalman Migler is a staff scientist in the Polymers Processing Group at NIST.
 His primary interest is the measurement of non-equilibrium phenomena in soft matter, with particular focus on those that occur in polymer processing, such as in polymer crystallization and in 3D printing.

 Before joining NIST, he was a postdoctoral research fellow at Exxon's Corporate Research Laboratory and at the Collège de France.
 He earned his Ph.D. in Physics from Brandeis University.

-Opportunities for post-doctoral research fellowships are available through the NRC postdoctoral program (next deadline: August 1).
+Opportunities for post-doctoral research fellowships are available through the NRC postdoctoral program (next deadlines: August 1 and February 1).

 Additive Manufacturing (AM) refers to a rapidly growing set of technologies whereby custom objects are built up from 3D digital designs via computer-controlled addition of materials.
 Currently, most materials used in AM were developed for traditional processing applications and most AM manufacturing does not employ feedback protocols based on multi-scale measurement and modeling of the processes.
 Additive Manufacturing can fundamentally transform manufacturing of goods by allowing for mass customization.

 We are measuring the fundamental processes and material parameters that are critical to understanding and furthering polymers-based AM.
 A primary problem in AM by fused filament fabrication concerns the low adhesive strength between adjacent strands.
 In order for a strong adhesive bond to form, polymers from adjacent strands must interdiffusive and entangle with each other before the polymers chains are frozen in-place by crystallization or by glass formation.
 The temperature profile of the FDM process is such that this interdiffusion is limited by low temperatures, short times and lack of shearing forces.